 Nice piece of software that comes with bare minimum options by default

-- Can be pulled down or up from the top of the screen.
+- It can be pulled down or up from the top of the screen.

 - Offers keyboard shortcut.